Edinburgh Northern Tramways

 Cable tram drivers and conductors

-An unidentified ENTCo cable tram in Inverleith Row, around the time the company was taken over by the Edinburgh and District Tramways Company (1st July 1897).
+An unidentified ENTCo cable tram in Inverleith Row on the Goldenacre line, around the time the operation was taken over by the Edinburgh and District Tramways Company (1st January 1897).
 The driver (right) and conductor (left) are clearly wearing cap badges of some description.

-A blow-up of the above photo showing the driver, who is wearing workman-like attire, namely jacket and trousers, along with a soft-topped railway-style cap.
-Although the latter appears to bear two badges, it seems more than likely that it is in fact just a single round badge, with the bottom part actually being a reflection from the glossy chin strap.
+An enlargement of the above photograph showing the driver, who is wearing workman-like attire, namely a cotton jacket and trousers, along with a soft-topped peaked cap.
+Although the latter appears to bear two badges, it seems more than likely that it is in fact just a single round badge, with the bottom part actually being a reflection (of the flash) on the glossy chin strap.

-Another blow-up of the first photo above showing the conductor, who appears to be wearing informal attire, along with the same style cap and badge as the driver.
+Another blow-up of the first photograph above showing the conductor, who appears to be wearing informal attire, along with the same style of cap and cap badge as the driver.
 The figure on the right appears to be a senior official, though not an inspector, given that his cap bears no badge, unlike the individual shown below.

-Another photo at the same location as above, once again an unidentified cable car, but with the driver clearly wearing a smart jacket and trousers.
+Another photo taken at the same location as above, once again an unidentified cable car, but with the driver (left) clearly wearing a smart jacket and trousers.

-A blow-up of the above photo showing the driver.
+An enlargement of the above photograph showing the driver.
 Other than the cap, he is probably wearing self-purchased attire rather than an officially issued uniform.

 Another blow-up of the above photo, this time showing the conductor, who also appears to be wearing smart but informal attire.